- $59,318 Young Child Falls In Open Elevator Shaft

 - $375,000 Young Client Bit On Her Lip By Neighbor’s Dog.

-Suffered Injury as a Result of a Jackknife Accident?
+Suffered Injuries as a Result of a Charleston Jackknife Accident?

 Jackknife accidents, where a tractor-trailer/truck/18-wheeler’s two parts swing together in a jackknife shape, is an extremely frightening type of accident.